 - Pouring 300 ml of water in with a handful of bran and a handful of mint, and mixing vigorously.
 Heat for 8 minutes.
 Soak a cloth or cotton and apply to the affected area, and allow it to set for an hour.

 - Pouring a cup of boiling water mixed with a teaspoon of powdered mistletoe.
 Cover and leave it to soak all night.
 Reheat the following morning and put it on the affected zone in the form of a compress.

 Mixing one liter of olive oil, 150 grams of marigold, 100 grams of plantain, and 200 grams of hypericum.
 Bring to a slow boil for four hours.
 Let it cool, strain, and store in a glass jar with an airtight lid in a dark space for one month.

 Massage softly onto regions where you experience sciatic nerve pain.

 Some other remedies that may help treat sciatica

 - Pouring a handful of washed pine leaves into a bottle of wine.
 Allow them to marinate for seven days and then add one tablespoon of honey.
 Drink for 40 days straight before sleeping.

 - Mixing potato juice with either celery juice, beet juice, or carrot juice.
 Drink one glass a day.

 - Drinking plenty of water.
-Water is an excellent alternative to alleviating sciatic nerve pain since it increases blood circulation.
+Water is an excellent alternative that may help treat sciatic nerve pain since it increases blood circulation.

 - Mixing two cloves of pureed garlic with a half cup of warm milk and drinking twice daily for an entire week.
-Be careful with the garlic because it is not advisable to eat garlic if taking anticoagulants, suffering from ulcers, or having problems with hemorrhages.
+Be careful with the garlic because it’s not advisable to eat garlic if you’re taking anticoagulants, suffering from ulcers, or having problems with hemorrhages.